HOW TO PLANT

 ground, the worms crawl out of the nut and burrow underground, emerging

 next summer as adults to repeat the cycle.
-Prevention is by spraying an
+There are chemical, cultural and post-harvest treatments available to

 Ambrosia Beetles - Ambrosia beetles were introduced into the Southeastern United States from Asia.
 Although it is still primarily a southeastern pest, the beetle is spreading into other areas.